tofuengine/tofu/CODING_STYLE.md

 ## Lua FFI

+### Object Constructors

+Since there's no straight native support for object orientation in Lua, everyone ends up cooking his own personal flavour of OOP approach.

+While it's common practice (and basically the most natural way) to leverage the `__index` meta-method and meta-tables for that purpose, there's no strict policy on how to approach that.
+For example there's not a strict policy on how the constructor should be named.

+In our codebase we developed an helper module for that purpose (see, `tofu/core/class.lua`).
+Also, the `LuaX` support library follows the same principle.
+The idea, specifically, is to have a overloaded `new()` method to create new instances.

+However, while perfectly coherent this might end up being a bit "obscure" in terms of remembering the precise signature (number of arguments, types, and order) especially when different signatures have a fairly different outcome (e.g. create image from file vs. from a sized array of bytes).
+To solve this, we also USUALLY offer specific `from_XXX()` static methods that, internally, call the constructors.

+Basically, the `new()` methods and somehow "private".

 ### Stack Cleaning Policies

 When a function exposes in its signature the idiomatic `int nup` argument to indicate the amount of upvalues passed to the callee we adopt the *callee clears the stack* policy.
 This is the usual Lua way of doing it and it means that in the following situation